Bitcoin Cash (BCH) is not only a fork of Bitcoin (BTC), it is also the 25th largest digital asset by market capitalization.

 As per data retrieved from CoinTelegraph, BCH had a trade volume of $27.28 million on 1st January 2020.
 The crypto trading asset had a trade volume of $132.85 million on 1st January 2021.

-At the end of the first quarter of 2021 on 31th March 2021, BCH had a volume of $251.58 million.
-At the time of writing, Bitcoin Cash (BCH) had a trade volume in excess of $8 billion which has contributed to its slight decrease in price in the last 24 hours.
+In April 2021, BCH had a volume of over $700 million and in May and October over $600 million.
+At the time of writing, Bitcoin Cash (BCH) had a trade volume in excess of $18 billion.

 Investment website Charles Schwab believes trade volume serves as a great measure of investor sentiment.
 Experts at the website have the opinion that “Volume can help confirm price trends that have already formed or serve as a warning for a potential trend reversal”.